St Birinus School: Campus

 The school is primarily based around its Mereland Road site, however it has additional off-site sports facilities at the nearby Hagbourne Triangle.
 In recent years the school has updated many of their facilities including the science centre, mathematics block and humanities centre.
 The new Science Centre was constructed on the site of the old Greenmere Primary School, now relocated a short distance away.

 The school shares its site with Didcot Leisure Centre and, thus, has access to additional sports and assembly facilities.
 Students at Didcot Sixth Form College also have access to facilities at Didcot Girls' School.

 Curriculum

 As an academy St Birinus is required to follow the national curriculum in English, maths and science; however it has considerable freedom over the remaining aspects of its curriculum.
 At key stage 3 the school broadly follows the national curriculum.
 At key stage 4 the school offers a full range of "core" GCSEs, as well as further optional GCSEs and vocational qualifications such as BTECs.
 Through a partnership with Oxford University the school is able to offer Latin lessons to its GCSE pupils.

 The school has made several attempts to integrate new technologies with teaching and learning, and, in 2006, received an excellence award from RM plc in recognition of this.

-Extracurricular activities

-The school operates a house system and has 4 houses: Athenian, Corinthian, Spartan and Trojan.
-The houses compete in a variety of competitions and the house that is awarded the most points in an academic year is awarded the house cup for that year.

-St Birinus has partnered with a number of charitable organisations over the years.
-For instance St Birinus School raised almost £11,000 for the Oxford Children's Hospital, in efforts spearheaded by former pupil Andrew Baker.
-As a result of being a major supporter for the Children's Hospital, St Birinus School has been recognised for its contribution, having its name engraved with Andrew Baker on a plaque of recognition which sits inside the children's hospital atrium.

-Events to celebrate the school's 70th milestone included a whole school sponsored walk which raised £11,461 for the Oxford Children's Hospital Appeal and its link school in The Gambia, West Africa.